Fast quantum circuit cutting with randomized measurements: An information-theoretic lower bound

 such an $\veps/3$-accurate estimate of $\Tr(\Pi_0\rho_x)$ allows one to infer the value of $x$ with certainty.
 By Fano's Inequality~\cite{fano1966}, the mutual information between the random variables obtained from identical iterations of this procedure $z:=(z_1,\dots,z_N)$ and the choice of state $x$ satisfies

 On the other hand, we can upper bound the left-hand side of the above as follows.
 We have

-where the second to last line follows because conditioning reduces entropy, and $z_i$ is independent of $z_{i-1},\dots,z_1$ given $x$ and $U$ by the assumptions made in our criteria for what constitutes a wire cutting procedure.
+where the second-to-last line follows because conditioning reduces entropy, and $z_i$ is independent of $z_{i-1},\dots,z_1$ given $x$ and $U$ by the assumptions made in our criteria for what constitutes a wire cutting procedure.
 Hence, it remains to bound the individual mutual information terms.

 Conditioning on $U$ we find $x\to y_i\to z_i$ forms a Markov Chain, using the fact that for fixed $y_i$ and $U$ we defined $z_i$ to be the outcome obtained from measuring the state $U^\dag\tau_{y_i}U$ in the computational basis.
 By Data-Processing Inequality we have